wearekuva/oui/README.md

 ```

-This generates a UI and maps a set of controllers to the `api`s properties.
-Updating a controller mutates the `api` which allows you to modify your program without setting breakpoints.
+This generates a set of controllers mapped to the `api`s properties.
+Modifying a controller also updates the associated property by mutating the `api`.
+This allows you to modify your program at runtime without setting breakpoints.

 Controllers are automatically selected based on the properties data type.
-Theres one for each primitive and nested objects and arrays map to collapsible folders giving you a heirachical representation of your data.
-This provides a clear way to declare your UI and instruments complex data structures.
+Nested objects and arrays map to collapsible folders.
+This provides a super simple way to declare your UI and instrument more complex structures.

 ### Ok, but sliders are boring...

 The basic controllers cover all data types, but sometimes your data describes something more complicated such as a rotation, or a color, or a 2 dimensional vector.
 In these situations there's an additional set of controllers you can import that override Oui's default behaviour.
-Install them and you can use [color pickers](http://marklundin.github.io/core-controllers/documentation/#ColorPicker) [xy pads](http://marklundin.github.io/core-controllers/documentation/#XYPad), [graphs](http://marklundin.github.io/core-controllers/documentation/#Graph) and more.
+Install them and you can use [color pickers](http://marklundin.github.io/core-controllers/documentation/#ColorPicker), [xy pads](http://marklundin.github.io/core-controllers/documentation/#XYPad), [graphs](http://marklundin.github.io/core-controllers/documentation/#Graph) and more.
 You simply annotate a property with a type controller.

 Check the [core controllers documentation](http://marklundin.github.io/core-controllers/documentation)